Skip to main content

 Ethnic, gender, and socioeconomic disparities exist in pain diagnostics management too.
 When experiencing pain, women wait longer to be assessed, are prescribed less effective painkillers, and wait longer to receive these medications than their male counterparts.
 Knowledge gaps and biases are prevalent, and better research is needed to address these long-existing healthcare inequalities.

-Considering current controversies and unknowns, BMC Medicine launches this Call for Papers to welcome outstanding contributions on Pain in Vulnerable Groups.
+Considering current controversies and unknowns, BMC Medicine launched this Call for Papers to welcome outstanding contributions on Pain in Vulnerable Groups.
 Five Guest Editors with diverse backgrounds and expertise ensemble to tackle this important cross-disciplinary topic.
 We’ll commission content from low-middle income and vulnerable population settings, so relevant communities are heard and served.

 We are particularly interested in papers that fall under the following topics: